williamwutq/game_HappyHex/README.md

    Game pieces colors will be reduced to six colors, three blue and three red.
 It is automatically activated on July Fourth.

    This theme is packaged inside `special.Independence` and contained in `special.FeatureFactory` with the class tag `java.awt.Color`.
+5. <b>GrateFulHarvest Theme</b>
+   This is a Thanksgiving theme.
+It turns the launcher and game board into primarily orange, with other colors populating other areas of the graphics.
+   The game pieces use colors that mimic the colors usually seen on the dinner table on Thanksgiving dinner and those during harvest, invoking a sense of grace.
+   This theme also replaces the font of the title, buttons, and display messages with fonts to enhance effects of the holiday.
+It is always activated only on Thanksgiving.

+   This theme is packaged inside `special.Thanksgiving` and contained in `special.FeatureFactory` with the class tag `java.awt.Color` and
+   `java.awt.Font`.
+In the package, a special date class is defined to determine whether a day is Thanksgiving.

 ### Auto Play
 The autoplay feature will be added in the future.
 With a click of a button, the player will be able to enjoy hands-off automatic piece placement in the